 According to the report, cloud is no longer a differentiator, but rather a strategic requirement for long-term success.
 SaaS applications are now standard, business-critical tools – not just an alternative hosting option for software.
 SaaS products are fundamentally different from on-prem solutions, partially because their administration and infrastructure management is handled by the application vendor, increasing the capacity of internal IT teams to focus more strategically.

 The Forrester outlook is clear: with the world moving to majority cloud products, IT teams need to examine their ecosystems to determine where their efforts are best spent, and which SaaS vendors can extend IT team capacity by augmenting operational tasks.

-Server vs. Cloud: which is right for your team?
+Cloud vs. server: which is right for your team?

-Our cloud and server products help teams accomplish the same things in the end – better collaboration and project transparency – but it’s important to recognize that they’re built with different codebases, features, and benefits.
+Our cloud and server products both help teams achieve better collaboration and greater transparency, but it’s important to recognize that they’re built with different codebases, features, and benefits.

-Alternatively, cloud products are designed to help teams get up and running quickly, with limited administrative overhead.
+Cloud products are designed to help teams get up and running quickly, with limited administrative overhead.
 In cloud, data storage, servers, and maintenance are managed for you to help lower setup costs and improve productivity.
-Updates are also rolled out automatically in small feature-flagged releases, so you always have the latest features, bug fixes, and security patches – without downtime or disruption to your team.
+Updates are rolled out automatically in small feature-flagged releases, so your team always has the latest features, bug fixes, and security patches – without downtime or disruption.

-- Performance Cloud infrastructure leverages best-in-class core technologies, like AWS, to maintain reliability and scale with your organization’s growing performance needs.
+Cloud infrastructure also leverages best-in-class core technologies, like AWS, to maintain reliability and scale with your organization’s growing performance needs.